 Grass finished beef is known to be 3 to 4 times higher in CLA (conjugated linoleic acid).
 CLA is an amino acid that is believed to reduce the risk of cancer, obesity, diabetes and a number of autoimmune disorders.
 It also has a near ideal 3:1 ratio of Omega 6 fats to Omega 3 comparable to the best wild salmon without the potential for mercury contamination.
 This compares to ratios as high as 20:1 ratio for corn-fed beef.
 It is also has high quantities of beta carotene and as much as 4 times more of Vitamins A and D than corn-fed beef.

-The flavor of grass-fed beef is commonly describes as more complex and robust or a having a fuller beef flavor.
+The flavor of grass-fed beef is commonly described as more complex and robust or a having a fuller beef flavor.
 Many of our customers have acquired a taste for grass-fed beef and now prefer it to corn-fed.

-The cattle are raised in open pastures and not finished or fed grain in a feedlot.
+The cattle are fattened in open pastures and not finished or fed grain in a feedlot.
 No growth hormones are added and antibiotics are not fed.
 We want our cattle well fattened on grass before harvesting.
 Many of the health benefits of grass fed beef derive from the fat.
 Important Omega 3 oils, natural beta carotene and CLA are found primarily in the fat.

 The biblical accounts of Abraham and the Father of the “prodigal son” both selected a pasture fattened calf for their honored guests - not a thin one.
 We make every effort to do the same for you.

-A typical quarter of our grass fed beef weighs approximately 175 pounds (this can vary significantly in a range from 150 to 200 lbs depending on the size of the animal) prior to cutting the steaks, roasts and making hamburger.
+A typical quarter of our grass fed beef in Colorado weighs approximately 175 pounds (this can vary significantly in a range from 160 to 250 lbs depending on the size of the animal) prior to cutting the steaks, roasts and making hamburger.
 There is roughly a 30% loss of weight (bone & tallow) yielding about 123 pounds net from a starting weight of 175 lbs.
-Assuming a total carcass weight of 700 lbs, a whole animal would cost $3465.00, a half $1732.50, and a quarter $866.25.
-The halves and quarters are evenly divided so there is little difference in quantity and types of cuts.
+If you select on your cut sheet more hamburger than roasts, poorer quality steaks and the ribs, bone and tallow trim weight increase causing the weight loss from the starting carcass weight to be around 40%.